mvolkmann/blog/src/bun.md

 enter `bun create elysia {destination}`.
 The destination is used as the name of a directory to create and can be `.` to create the project in the current directory.

+To run the starter project, enter `bun run dev`.
+Browsing localhost:3000 will display "Hello Elysia".

+To define new routes in the project ...

 See the example at {% aTargetBlank "https://github.com/mvolkmann/bun-elysia-demo", "bun-elysia-demo" %}